piffpaffpuff/woocommerce-delivery-notes/readme.txt

 Beyond the styling of the template be aware of any special features of the used browser.
 They may not print websites properly or add a pagination or website url.
 Use a "Print Preview" feature of your browser which all current versions of Firefox, Chrome, Safari and Opera support.

+= Can data from other plugins be integrated and be printed? = Unfortunately not, because it would take to much time to always stay compatible with those plugins.
+There may be an exception if there is popular demand for a certain plugin that is freely available as an open source version.

 = How can I translate the plugin with my own wording? = For custom and update-secure language files please upload them to `/wp-content/languages/woocommerce-delivery-notes/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").
 And finally contact one of the developers if you would like to add your translation to the standard distribution.